the-ultimate-krol/winter_school/README.md

-# Winter School 2023 -- NER laboratories
+# Winter School 2023 -- NER workshop
 Named Entity Recognition

 How are we going to work: